k2muse/k2muse.github.io/pages/usage.md

 layout: page-fullwidth
 title: "Data Usage"
 subheadline: "K2MUSE Dataset"
-teaser: "We have experimented with some methods on our dataset.
-And some tools and SDK are provided for using the dataset."
+teaser: "We have experimented with several machine learning models on the dataset and provided scripts and code for utilizing the dataset."
 permalink: "/usage/"
 header: no
 ---